Here are some of the most common FAQs regarding home re-inspections:

-Re-inspections take place after the initial home inspection.
+Re-inspections take place after the initial home inspection of your new Tennessee home.
 During the original inspection, the inspection report reveals any recommended repairs or problems that need to be addressed by the seller prior to closing.
 During a re-inspection, one of our highly qualified UltraSound Home inspectors will follow up on those improvements once they are completed.

 Are re-inspections necessary?

 The short answer here is yes!
 Not only are re-inspections necessary, they are essential for ensuring that the proper repairs were made correctly.
 If the original home inspection is thorough enough, there should be no confusion about what repairs need to be made.
 However, you do not want to wait until your final walk-thru to learn that repairs were either not made or were done incorrectly.
 For example, if repairs were needed for the electrical panel, it would be important for a licensed electrician to complete the work.
 Too often, sellers are less than enthusiastic about spending money to fix known issues and may try to skip important steps like obtaining a proper permit.
 This leaves the new homeowners vulnerable to future issues.

 It’s important for homeowners to include a re-inspection clause in a contract to avert any potential problems.